Skulls23/Skulls23/README.md

 <br/>

-I have a lot of dreams, I still believe someway in the American Dream.
-So I want to move to U.S to be a game developer.
-In fact, I want to work abroad, to know new things, new cultures, new people but the most important is culinary specialties !<br/>
+I have a lot of dreams, I want to live abroad to know new things, new cultures, new peoples but the most important is culinary specialties !<br/>
+I want a dog too, for some people it's already a reality but i had cat all my life while I always prefered dogs 😖 <br/>
 <br/>